Ledragon/pi-vision-histogram/README.md

 ```

 * If you would like to use your own instance of the provider, you need to import the Module for that dependency when describing the metadata of the module(`@NgModule()`) in [`module.ts`](src/module.ts).
 * Add the provider as an input to your constructor.
-If you would like to use the same provider instance being used in PI Vision, insert `@Inject()` decorator before your input parameter with one of the injection tokens provided in [`ext.tokens.ts`](src/ext.tokens.ts).
+If you would like to use the same provider instance being used in PI Vision, insert `@Inject()` decorator before your input parameter with one of the injection tokens provided in [`tokens.ts`](src/framework/tokens.ts).
 For example, you may want to use `PiWebApiService` provider in `@osisoft/piwebapi` and use the same provider instance PI Vision so the `piWebApiService` knows the base URL to access PI Web API server.
 In this case, you can pass `PIWEBAPI_TOKEN` into the `@Inject()` decorator.
-You don't need to import `PiWebApiModule` into your plug-in library because Angular compiler will only look up the provider by injection key in runtime and not complain in compile time.
+You don't need to import `PiWebApiModule` into your extension library because Angular compiler will only look up the provider by injection key in runtime and not complain in compile time.

 ### Angular Namespaces

-Angular components in a Plug-in library support importing *only* from the following angular modules:
+Angular components in a Extension library support importing *only* from the following angular modules:

  - @angular/core
  - @angular/common